Raafey-Khan/git_internals/README.md

-i just checkedout, that when i do git adds it's stores in the object folder and in the object folder the first 2 letter's are the KEY and the other id's are Value
+i just checkedout, that when i do git adds it's stores in the object folder and in the object folder the first 2 letter's are the KEY and the other id's are Value.

 key:value
 01: 2224423245232111221